jamieadams-nerd/ha-security/ha-logger/README.md

 Here’s a full write-up that combines everything we discussed plus your new “logger instance with simple success/failure/error” idea.

-## Goal:
-Create a small Rust library that standardizes event recording for RTB/CDS/MLS-style systems.
+My goal is to create a small Rust library that standardizes event recording for RTB/CDS/MLS-style systems.
 It enforces that every audit event contains all required fields, gathers core context automatically, and exposes a simple logger-style API so tools can log events with minimal fuss.

 Think of it as a strongly typed, RTB-aware audit logger.

 # Core design principles

-- Completeness enforced at compile time as much as possible.
+* Completeness enforced at compile time as much as possible.
--# Events must not be allowed to go out missing required fields like actor, operation, target, and result.
+  - Events must not be allowed to go out missing required fields like actor, operation, target, and result.
-    2. Automatic collection of environment context where possible.
+* Automatic collection of environment context where possible.
-The library should gather things like loginuid, pid, executable path, hostname, SELinux context, etc., so each caller doesn’t have to.
+  - The library should gather things like loginuid, pid, executable path, hostname, SELinux context, etc., so each caller doesn’t have to.
-    3. Simple high-level API.
+* Simple high-level API.
-Once you instantiate a logger with its static context, you can call methods like: logger.success(“updated configuration”, target_path) logger.failure(“failed to update configuration”, target_path, error) logger.error(“unexpected IO error while writing config”, details)
+  - Once you instantiate a logger with its static context, you can call methods like:
+    - logger.success(“updated configuration”, target_path)
+    - logger.failure(“failed to update configuration”, target_path, error)
+    - logger.error(“unexpected IO error while writing config”, details)
-    4. Pluggable sinks.
+* Pluggable sinks.
-The actual serialization and transport of events should be pluggable:
+  - The actual serialization and transport of events should be pluggable:
-    •    syslog (authpriv, for example)
+    - syslog (authpriv, for example)
-    •    journald
+    - journald
-    •    flat file
+    - flat file
-    •    SQLite
+    - SQLite
-    •    or a custom trait implementation
+    - or a custom trait implementation
-    5. Deterministic, minimal, and auditable.
+* Deterministic, minimal, and auditable.
-Code should be small, with minimal dependencies, clear error handling, and no hidden network behavior.
+  - Code should be small, with minimal dependencies, clear error handling, and no hidden network behavior.

-    3. Event schema (what every event should contain)
+# Event schema (what every event should contain)

-⸻

 Event identity and timing:
-    •    event_id           (string or 128-bit value)
+* event_id           (string or 128-bit value)
-    •    schema_version     (e.g., “1.0”)
+* schema_version     (e.g., “1.0”)
-    •    timestamp_utc      (ISO-8601 or similar)
+* timestamp_utc      (ISO-8601 or similar)

 Actor (subject):
     •    actor_login_uid    (u32 from /proc/self/loginuid)